 |Using experimental VC4 driver instead of Broadcom EGL binary-blobs||libgles2-mesa-dev libgbm-dev||Experimental

 Install any package from the above table with apt-get.

 Broadcom EGL library filename fix

 On Raspbian Stretch the OpenGL library files have been renamed (1, 2)so that they wouldn't conflict with Mesa installed ones.
 Unfortunately Qt configure script is still looking for the old names.
-There are a couple of solutions for this:
+See QTBUG-62216 for details.

 Create a shadow build directory outside of the Qt source tree